Bagoum/danmokou/README.md

 To build/run this project, follow the following steps:

 - Install Unity version 2020.1.f1 or later.
+(Note: I do not think 2020.2.bx is compatible at the moment.)
 - Run `git submodule update --init --recursive`.
 This imports code from SiMP and my challenge-scene game jam project which have some useful default values for getting started.
 This is not required but will help as a reference.
 (Note: the Yukari/Junko script in Assets/MiniProjects has some dependencies on the SiMP repository.)
 - Open Scenes/BasicSceneOPENME
-  - Import TextMeshPro essentials (You should see a prompt to do this as soon as you open the scene)
+  - Import TextMeshPro essentials (You should see a prompt to do this as soon as you open the scene, or you can do it from Window > TextMesh Pro > Import TMP Essential Resources)
 - You may need to run the project, stop the project, and run it again to fix lingering metadata bugs in UXML.
 - (Optional) Build the F# project in the `FS` folder targeted at 4.7.2.
 I have provided DLLs so you don't have to do this unless you make changes to the F# code.
   - Copy the output DLLs (Common, FParsec, FParsecCS, FSharp.Core, Parser, System.ValueTuple) to `Assets/Plugins/Self/Core`